elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.getNextReportingWindow({ reportingWindow }[, callback])

 Returns the next [Reporting Window](#reporting-window)'s Contract Address.
 Reporting Windows last 30 days and continually occur, one after the other.
-Only one Reporting Window can be active at a time in a [Universe](#universe), and all Reporting Windows belong to a Universe.
+Only one Reporting Window can be active at a time in a [Universe](#universe), and every Reporting Window belongs to a Universe.

 #### augur.api.ReportingWindow.getNumIncorrectDesignatedReportMarkets({ reportingWindow }[, callback])